Akinfenwa aims for 'beautiful ending' to career

 "For me, I'm not saying the world is my oyster but I'm going to try as many different things as possible, and what I land with is what I land with."

-Akinfenwa has had his share of disappointments, missing a penalty when Swansea lost to Barnsley in a shoot-out at the end of the 2006 League One play-off final among them.
+Akinfenwa has had his share of disappointments, missing a penalty when Swansea lost to Barnsley in a shootout at the end of the 2006 League One play-off final among them.

 But his last kick for AFC Wimbledon was a goal from the penalty spot against Plymouth in the 2016 League Two play-off final.